 \end{proof}

-It is evident from Remark $\ref{generic_rees}(ii)$ that the defining relations of Rees algebra of maximal order Pfaffians of generic skew-symmetric matrix are generated by quadrics.
-So, it makes sense to ask whether something stronger holds.
-Therefore, we pose the following question.
+It is evident from Remark $\ref{generic_rees}(iii)$ that the defining relations of the Rees algebra of the maximal order Pfaffians of the generic skew-symmetric matrix are generated by quadrics.
+So, it is natural to ask if something stronger holds.
+In this direction, we pose the following question.

-\begin{quest} Is it true that the Rees algebra of maximal order Pfaffians in generic case is always Koszul? \end{quest}
+\begin{quest} Is it true that the Rees algebra of the maximal order Pfaffians in the generic case is always Koszul? \end{quest}

-The study that follows indicate that it is not true in general.
+The following study indicates that it is not true in general.